 Short Name (SN) referencing.

 In the case of LN referencing, COSEM object attributes and methods are referenced via the logical name (COSEM_Object_Instance_ID) of the COSEM object instance to which they belong.
-In the case of SN referencing, COSEM object attributes and methods are mapped to DLMS named variables.
+In the case of SN referencing, COSEM object attributes and methods are mapped to DLMS® named variables.

 Accordingly, there are two xDLMS ASEs specified: one using xDLMS services with LN referencing and one using xDLMS services with SN referencing.

 On the client side, in order to handle the different referencing methods transparently for the AP, the AL uses the xDLMS ASE with LN referencing.
-Using a unique, standardized service set between COSEM client APs and the communication protocol – hiding the particularities of DLMS/COSEM servers using different referencing methods – allows specifying an Application Programming Interface, API.
+Using a unique, standardized service set between COSEM client APs and the communication protocol – hiding the particularities of DLMS®/COSEM servers using different referencing methods – allows specifying an Application Programming Interface, API.
 This is an explicitly specified interface corresponding to this service set for applications running in a given computing environment (for example Windows, UNIX, etc.) Using this – public – API specification, client applications can be developed without knowledge about particularities of a given server.

 On the server side, either the xDLMS ASE with LN referencing or the xDLMS ASE with SN referencing or both xDLMS ASEs can be used.